minddog/OpenVBX/assets/docs/api/2010-06-01/MessageReplies.md

 # Message Replies #
-With the Message Replies Resource, you can see communication activity between the sender of messages, respond to the sender with a phone call, or even reply with an sms message.
+With the Message Replies Resource, you can see communication activity between the sender of messages, respond to the sender with a phone call, or reply with an sms message.

 ## Base Resource URI ##
 ### /2010-06-01/Messages/{MessageSid}/Replies ###